phpredis/phpredis/README.markdown

 ##### *Description*
 Same as rename, but will not replace a key if the destination already exists.
 This is the same behaviour as setNx.

-## setTimeout, expire
+## setTimeout, expire, pexpire
 ##### *Description*
-Sets an expiration date (a timeout) on an item.
+Sets an expiration date (a timeout) on an item. pexpire requires a TTL in milliseconds.

 ##### *Parameters*
 *Key*: key.
 The key that will disappear.